 That is easier to achieve by static cameras placed on posts, houses etc. and harder by footage from a flying drone.
 We have introduced a stabilization procedure for drone processing which helps to "hold" the scene fixed for slight shaking and shivering of a drone but always try to avoid any unnecessary motion, rotation, zoom etc. when making drone footage.
 The more stable the camera will be, the better results you' ll receive.

 It is advisable to check your recording before uploading it to our system.
 If there is a moving part of the footage (like recording when flying, landing, zooming or getting to the best tracking spot), consider removing the moved track from the video which you want to have processed.
 You would still get accurate results but it is much easier and more transparent to do the analysis when the trajectories are compact.

 Also beware when uploading multiple drone videos to a single Data Source in GoodVision application.
 Video multiupload is possible both in one pack and sequentially but if you intend to put more videos into one Camera (e.g. because of more drone take-offs for monitoring the same place, more chunks of videos etc.), try to make the single recordings as stable and consistent as possible.
-For recordings with moved or different view, better place them to separate Camera folders.
+For recordings with substantially different view, better place them to separate Data Sources.

 If everything goes well, the system will reward you with amazing performance like this: